yuzhenbo/pose2carton/README.md

 A educational project (e.g., using 3D pose to control 3D carton) for learning 3D vision (application of human mesh recovery) or imitation learning

 # Update Notes
+2021/05/20: Update the saving logic of mapping results(.pkl). **In previous version, pkl will not be overwritten, so if you try mapping multiple times, the pkl will stay as it was in previous mapping.
+This problem is fixed now, pls ensure that your `results/` is the latest version**
 2021/05/17: Add quick start [instructions](doc/fbx_from_the_internet.md) to help you dive into this project & Use custom obj loader instead of open3d

 # Requirements